 There are a few reasons why your cat may be biting you for no apparent reason.
 One possibility is that they’re simply playing too rough and don’t realize they’re hurting you.
 Another possibility is that they’re feeling threatened or anxious and are lashing out in response.

 If your cat typically bites when you pet them, it could also be a sign of overstimulation – meaning they enjoy being petted but get overwhelmed after awhile and need a break.
 Regardless of the reason, it’s important to discourage this behavior since it can lead to serious injuries.
-If your cat is biting you during play, try using toys instead of your hands to roughhouse with them.

 This will help them understand that it’s not okay to bite humans.
 If their biting seems to be motivated by anxiety or aggression, talk to your veterinarian about possible solutions such as medication or behavioral therapy.
 And if overstimulation is the issue, simply stop petting them when they start getting too worked up – let them calm down on their own before resuming affection.